Do you need more information about IB, National Honors Society, Course Information or Graduation Requirements? Please read over the following topics:

 The following criteria will be used for recognition at graduation.
 All criteria and calculations must be complete by the end of the second trimester of the senior year.

-1. 3.6 or higher unweighted GPA with 18 trimesters of honors classes or score a 3.8 or higher unweighted GPA without the18 trimesters of honors classes.
+- 3.6 or higher unweighted GPA with 18 trimesters of honors classes OR a 3.8 or higher unweighted GPA without the 18 trimesters of honors classes.

-1. 3.3 or higher unweighted GPA with 16 trimesters of honors classes or score a 3.6 or higher unweighted GPA without the 16 trimesters of honors classes.
+- 3.3 or higher unweighted GPA with 16 trimesters of honors classes OR a 3.6 or higher unweighted GPA without the 16 trimesters of honors classes.

 Students at Hutchinson High School must have completed all of their graduation requirements before they are allowed to walk in the graduation ceremony.
 This includes any online or Learning Center credits.